Ontotext-AD/recommend-pub-docs/_v1_2_0-docs/behavioural-recommendations.md

 ---
-title: Get Behavioural Recommendations
+title: Behavioural Recommendations
 layout: default
 prev_section: content-based-recommendation
 next_section: advanced-recommendation-parameters
 category: HowTo's
-permalink: v1_2_0-docs/get-behavioural-recommendations/
+permalink: v1_2_0-docs/behavioural-recommendations/
 ---
 <div class="info-badge">All request URLs in the document are relative to the application root.
 E.g. If the web application is deployed at http://10.0.0.10:8080/api and this document says to request <code>/recommend/behavioural</code>, the full URL would be http://10.0.0.10:8080/api/recommend/behavioural.</div>